kaustubhdeokar/Java-backend-implementations/spring-authenticaion/readme.md

   - User logs in, jwt token is generated and user gets that token, uses it in subsequent requests and then backend authenticates token and gives the resource access to the user
 - Asymmetric
   - As above process but jwt using the private key and verified using the public key.

+-To revoke JWTs in microservices - we can use a centralized key value store for the same.
+- At the microservice level, we can have an asymmetric authentication when we can give the public key to other services to verify the jwt signature.

+- If refresh token is compromised, what is the best strategy ?
+  - As refresh tokens are meant to be around for a longer period, the user can create n number of access token with it.
+  - To counter this, we can use the concept of rotating refresh tokens - when the actual user requests for new access tokens, we generate a new refresh token as well and invalidate the older refresh toekn. n 3496
+  - Hence the compromised refresh token is now of no use.

 OAuth authentication
 - different types to implement OAuth2.